At BMet we offer a range of support to help you get the most from your studies and your time with us.

-All students have a Personal Tutor to support you during College life.
-You will be assigned a personal tutor when you join the College and they will provide regular support and guidance, monitoring your progress to ensure you fulfill your potential
+All students have a personal tutor to support you during college life.
+You will be assigned a personal tutor when you join the college and they will provide regular support and guidance, monitoring your progress to ensure you fulfil your potential.

 Tutors provide support with both academic and pastoral issues and any issues or concerns that you have can be discussed with your tutor.

-Tutors also provide a link for parents into the college as well as working with subject staff to support students academically through tracking and monitoring and reporting home.
+Tutors also provide a link for parents into the college, as well as working with subject staff to support you academically through tracking and monitoring and reporting home.

 The mentors offer support with study skills, motivation, and time management techniques, and they are committed to helping you overcome any issues you might encounter on the path to successful completion of your course.
-The mentors will support and motivate the learner to reach their potential by increasing their confidence and motivation.
+The mentors will support and motivate you to reach your potential by increasing their confidence and motivation.

-If you have any concerns during your time at the College and you need to speak to someone in an emergency, you can contact Birmingham Samaritans who are available to listen 24 hours a day including weekends and bank holidays.
+If you have any concerns during your time at BMet and you need to speak to someone in an emergency, you can contact Birmingham Samaritans who are available to listen 24 hours a day, including weekends and bank holidays.